 Note: Creators and Explorers who have editing permissions can also control Explain Data Settings.
 For more information, see Control Access to Explain Data.

 - Hover over a Help icon to see tooltip help for an explanation.
 Click on the Help icon to keep the tooltip open.
 Click on a Learn More link to open the related help topic.

-- In the Explain Data pane, under Contributing to the value of, click on a measure name.
+- In the Data Guide pane, under Explore underlying values for, click a target measure name.